Adventure Cruises in Spain

 Costa del Sol

 Reaching from the enchanting port town of Malaga along the coast to Gibraltar, the Costa del Sol is one of the best-loved spots in the Mediterranean for holidaymakers.
 Beautiful topography, endless beaches, and some of the best weather in Europe are just some of the reasons this region is perfect for a small ship cruise around Spain.
-Cruises of Spain will stop off at historical ports such as Malaga as well as quaint coastal towns and huge sweeping beaches.
+Cruises of Spain will stop off at historical ports such as Malaga and quaint coastal towns and huge sweeping beaches.

 Seville